crimro-se/atlas-repacker/README.md

   -align int
         how to align a box within its margin?
         0 = top left, 1 = center, 2 = bottom right (default 1)
-  -diagonal
+  -atlas
+        when set, loads pixel region information from .atlas files with same name -debug
+        when set, writes a debug.png image demonstrating all detected/loaded islands -diagonal
         when set, diagonally adjacent pixels are considered connected during island detection.
   -findmaxmargin